-Most black women have good complexion, best shapes, but overall my experiences have been disasters, with some pretty ones to…..too narcissistic n condescension…Sorry but there’s very lil good to say about black women….!!
+Most black women have a good complexion, best shapes, but overall my experiences have been disasters, with some pretty ones too…..too narcissistic n condescension…Sorry but there’s very little good to say about black women….!!
 I love how I do not have to explain the explanation to black women, they just understand what is going on.

-It looks good at home or if your single trying catch a fish.
-I don’t want a woman bring in my proximity that “type” of attention.
-Its obvious the less you wear the more men look.
-Its repealing of what we should be working up to see personally but we get it publicly and so does everyone else.
-Why do individuals want to share there intimate side with everyone?
+It looks good at home or if your single trying to catch a fish.
+I don’t want a woman to bring in my proximity that “type” of attention.
+It’s obvious the less you wear the more men look.
+It’s repealing of what we should be working up to see personally but we get it publicly and so does everyone else.
+Why do individuals want to share their intimate side with everyone?
 I don’t understand.
-I’m trying word my thoughts right but its hard to explain in short.
+I’m trying to word my thoughts right but it’s hard to explain in short.

 I love me some black women too.
 Nude or clothed.
-Which is why i also notice these type of mindsets always provide women nude or in bra and panties as an image for the caption “black women are beautiful” well duh but why is it commonly subjected to bra and panties.
+Which is why I also notice these type of mindsets always provide women nude or in bra and panties as an image for the caption “black women are beautiful” well duh but why is it commonly subjected to bra and panties.
 Do they not look beautifully clothed casually or professionally.
-Its obvious a woman look good in less clothes or nude.. we men.
-Whats not obvious is why when those like-minded individuals caption such a phrase the image is commonly portrayed by black women in bra panties or less.
+It’s obvious a woman look good in fewer clothes or nude.. we men.
+What’s not obvious is why when those like-minded individuals caption such a phrase the image is commonly portrayed by black women in bra panties or less.

-I’m not even thinking in the focal aspect of degrading.
-She look hella sexy too me.
-I’m just trying find a balance understand as to why such an image is the go to for saying black women are beautiful.
-Its like a person saying black men are successful but only show drug dealers and never business owners or corporate jobs etc. What is the true implication from such a presentation?
+I’m not even thinking about the focal aspect of degrading.
+She looks hella sexy to me.
+I’m just trying to find a balance understand as to why such an image is the go-to for saying black women are beautiful.
+It’s like a person saying black men are successful but only show drug dealers and never business owners or corporate jobs etc. What is the true implication of such a presentation?
 Something is offset.